goadesign/model/README.md

 ## DSL Syntax

+### Rules

+The following rules apply to all elements and views declared in a model:

+* Software and people names must be unique.
+* Container names must be unique within the context of a software system.
+* Component names must be unique within the context of a container.
+* Deployment node names must be unique with their parent context.
+* Infrastructure node names must be unique with their parent context.
+* All relationships from a given source element to a given destination element must have a unique description.
+* View keys must be unique.

+### References

+The functions `Uses`, `Delivers`, `InteractsWith`, `Add` and `Link` accept references to other elements as argument.
+The reference can be done either through a variable (which holds the element being referred to) or the name of the element.
+Note that names do not necessarily have to be globally unique (see rules above) so it may sometimes be necessary to use a variable to disambiguate.
+Also container instances do not have names per se however the `RefName` function makes it possible to define a name that can be used to refer to the container instance in deployment views (when using `Add` or `Link`).

+### Syntax

 The code snippet below describes the entire syntax of the DSL.
-The reference can also be found in the [package documentation](https://pkg.go.dev/goa.design/structurizr/v1@v1.0.0/dsl?tab=doc).
+The complete reference can be found in the `dsl`
+[package documentation](https://pkg.go.dev/goa.design/structurizr/v1@v1.0.0/dsl?tab=doc).

 ```Go